icon-project/icon-sdk-python/README.md

 Fields :

-* from : The wallet address to execute a call which is a read-only external SCORE API method
+* from : Message sender's address

-* to : The SCORE address
+* to : A SCORE address that will handle the message

-* method : The read-only external SCORE API method
+* method : name of an external function

-* params : Parameters of the method (optional)
+* params : Parameters to be passed to the function (optional)

 #### Returns

-Object : Returns executing the call
+Values returned by the executed SCORE function

 #### Example